 WEATHER OR PANDEMIC CONTINGENCY PLAN:

-In the event that face-to-face classes are suspended due to weather or some sort of flu outbreak, etc., the instructor will strive to continue instruction to all students who are able to participate.
-If and when face-to-face classes are suspended, all students will receive notification from the instructor (email / Canvas announcement / phone call) that details how communication will be maintained, where course information can be located, and what students may expect during such a time period.
-Some students might be affected by the event and, therefore, be unable to continue class participation; in these cases, individual arrangements will be made between the students involved and the instructor.
+In the event that face-to-face classes are suspended due to weather or some sort of disease outbreak, etc., the instructor will strive to continue instruction to all students who are able to participate.
+Students are responsible for furnishing their own technology learning tools and off-campus internet access.
+If and when face-to-face classes are suspended or MWSU shifts to an alternative course delivery, all students will receive notification from the instructor (email / Canvas announcement / phone call) that details how communication will be maintained, where course information and materials can be located, and what students may expect during such a time period.
+Some students might be affected by the event and, therefore, unable to continue class participation; in these cases, individual arrangements will be made between the students involved and the instructor.

 UNIVERSITY EMERGENCY NOTICES: